-A well treated wastewater in terms of bacteriological quality but with a significant phytoplankton component was being discharged to the small stream at an estimated rate of 2 litres/sec at the time of the survey.
+A well treated wastewater in terms of bacteriological quality with a moderate phytoplankton component was being discharged to the small stream at an estimated rate of 25 L/s at the time of the survey.
 No visual impact or effects on the bacteriological quality of the seawater were indicated at the sites either side of the stream mouth.
-Faecal coliform bacteria numbers were well within the recreational shellfish-gathering guidelines in terms of the median seasonal faecal coliform value (14 per 100mls) and the 10% guideline value (43 per 100 mls) at both sites coincident with a very dry late summer-autumn period.
+Faecal coliform bacteria numbers were well within the recreational shellfish-gathering guidelines in terms of the median seasonal faecal coliform value (14 per 100mls) and the 10% guideline value (43 per 100 mls) at both sites despite a preceding lengthy period of wet weather.